 While most neurological conditions are not inherited, some, like Alzheimer's disease, epilepsy and Parkinson's disease to name a few, may run in families.

-At NorthShore, genetic testing is available for these inherited neurological conditions and others.
+At NorthShore, genetic testing is available for these hereditary neurological disorders and others.
 Family history, ages at diagnosis and neurological features in a family are used to determine the likelihood of an inherited neurological condition and, if one is suspected, which gene(s) should be analyzed.
 It is generally most informative if a relative who has had symptoms related to a neurological condition is tested first, to determine if an identifiable gene mutation exists in the family.
 If a mutation is identified, at-risk family members may elect to be tested for the familial mutation.
 Those testing positive may have a significantly increased risk of developing a specific neurological disorder, while those relatives testing negative may be told that they have the general population risk.
 In some instances, there are treatments available for persons testing positive to protect against or delay the onset of neurological disease.

 Genetic counseling may be appropriate if you have a family history of any of the following: